Hospitality and Catering

 What could I do after this course?

-After this apprenticeship, you’ll be qualified to take on a number of catering roles.
-Or you could enhance your skills and qualifications by progressing to Weston College’s Chef de Partie Advanced Apprenticeship.
+After this apprenticeship, you will be qualified to take on a number of catering roles.
+Or you could enhance your skills and qualifications by progressing to Level 3.

-You don’t need any formal qualifications but you will be assessed to ensure you are proficient in English and maths at Level 1.
-You will also need to be in relevant employment but we can help you find this.
+This qualification is designed for learners wanting to progress into careers within a catering setting as a commis chef at a one rosette level.
+You don’t need any formal qualifications, but you will be assessed to ensure you are proficient in English and maths at Level 1.
+You will also need to be in relevant employment, but we can help you find this.

 Occupations related to Commis Chef, Apprenticeship